-Figure 4-1 Who are the 96,000 Uninsured?
+Figure 4-1 Who are the 101,000 Uninsured?

-• 84% are over the age of 17

-• 53% are male

-• 23% are black

-• 73% are white

-• 8% are Hispanic

-• 67% own or are buying their home

-• 20% live alone

-• 73% are above the poverty line

-• 15% make over \$50,000

-• 63% are single

-• 64% are working

-• 10% are self-employed
+70% are over the age of 17 57% are male • 66% are white • 6% are Hispanic • 66% own or are buying their home • • 14% live alone 80% are above the poverty line • 20% have household incomes over \$50,000 • 78% are single • 51% are working • 4% are self-employed

 This list illustrates both the complexity of the task and the need to use targeted strategies.
-Since 16% of the uninsured are children, the efforts to increase the coverage of Medicaid and the clinics offered by the A.I.
-DuPont Institute are likely to be effective.
-There are, however, still likely to be children who never qualify under Medicaid because their parents are above the income limits although they may still experience periodic unemployment.
-Since 64% of the uninsured are working, legislative initiatives that encourage employer offered health coverage will have some effect.
+Since 30% of the uninsured are children, efforts to increase the coverage of Medicaid, the CHIP program, and the clinics offered by the A. I. DuPont Institute are likely to be effective.
+There are, however, still likely to be children who may never qualify under Medicaid because their parents are above the income limits and yet may still experience periodic unemployment.
+It is this population that the CHIP program is designed to help.
+The effectiveness of the program in covering children will depend significantly on the actions taken by the parent(s) of those children.
+Since 51% of the uninsured are working, legislative initiatives that encourage employer offered health coverage will have some effect.
 It's not clear at this point in time if any plan can help the low wage earner or part-time employee, since the cost of the insurance might represent a huge increase in labor costs.
-The working poor, in particular those in the 1.0-1.5 of the poverty line, are of particular concern.
+The working poor, in particular those in the 1.0-1.5 category of poverty, are of particular concern.

 Overall, Delaware seems to be doing better than the region in keeping the percentage of uninsured down.
-However, the longer term demographics of the population and the labor market suggest that this will probably be a continuing challenge.
+However, the longer-term demographics of the population and the labor market suggest that this will probably be a continuing challenge.